 |Region||Clans, High Wood Country, Northern Hordleands, Tribe Steppes|

 Taurquion is an ancient forest with varying types of trees, but the most majestic of these are those towering up to 950' over forest floor and with canopies so expansive that entire villages are built among just one tree's branches.
 These Terril (or "terrace" in non-Elven) are just one of the many types of trees of a vast forest that is slowly and abnormally spreading.
-Near the heart of this seemingly sentient woodland is the High Pyramid of Power.
+Near the heart of this seemingly sentient woodland is the Pyramid of Nature.
 Most believe that this ancient Lith-Crillion edifice is the cause of Taurquion's unnaturally rapid expansion.
 This spread comes in the way of forest spearheads that slowly creep into other lands and then backfill themselves if left untouched.
 These spearheads are referred to as the Tendrils of Taurquion.

 A forest of saplings ahead of last years growth, which are now twice the size of what they were last year, and the briar patches, tangles, and thickets grow thicker towards the edge of the saplings, and among all this are thinning grasses, patches of sun-baked dirt and rocks, all which will in a couple years, disappear under the canopy of the Tendrils.
 Dare venture into the mature growths and you may encounter Angrod camps or a patrol, for what becomes Taurquion becomes theirs.